-I develop a variety of hardware and software platforms used in the lab to perform experiments, and for other lab purposes.
-There are a number of different experimental arenas that I’ve developed, each containing some method to interact with the fly or flies, for example, using fly-sized robots, laser tracking, heat stimulus, visual stimulus, etc, and to sense the behavior of the fly, often operating in closed-loop feedback.
-The software platform that ties it all together is called Flylab, and performs computer vision & tracking, actuation, visual servoing, experimental trial operations, etc. I also provide other various lab solutions such as building hardware temperature controllers, working in the machine shop to make custom parts, fixing or developing the occasional bit of circuitry, etc. Ultimately though, it’s all just a lot of fun.
+I’ve develop a variety of hardware and software platforms used in the lab to perform experiments, and for other lab purposes.
+There are a number of different experimental arenas that I’ve developed, each containing some method to interact with a fly or flies, for example, using fly-sized robots, laser tracking, heat stimulus, visual stimulus, etc, and to sense the behavior of the fly, often operating in closed-loop feedback.
+The software platform that ties it all together is called Flylab, and performs computer vision & tracking, mechanical/visual/laser actuation, visual servoing, experimental trial automation, etc. I also provide other various lab solutions such as building miscellaneous electronic & mechanical instruments, working in the machine shop to make custom parts, fixing or developing the occasional bit of circuitry, etc. Ultimately though, it’s all just a lot of fun.

 This video shows the realtime tracking and laser galvo system drawing numerals on each fly.
 In actual use we would use a different laser wavelength (e.g. 1064nm or 470nm) to activate the driver of the UAS-GAL4 system, and a smaller pattern focus more energy on the fly.

 This video shows a fly walking on a circular arena with a “robot” maintaining a distance of 8mm.
 The robot is just a fly-sized magnet, and is actuated from underneath the arena via another magnet attached to a five bar linkage with two servo motors.
 This video is sped up 10x.